-Corequisites: NU-450 NU-470 as required corequisite The focus is on theories of leadership management, change, and communication which support development of professional nursing.
+Corequisites: NU-450 NU-470 as required corequisite The focus is on the study and practice of nursing directed at health promotion/restoration of clients with chronic person/environment disunity.
 Complex health problems are studied in classrooms and clinical settings.